Advertiser Disclosure

 Square Pricing

-Square Invoices has no monthly fee unless you want Square Invoices Plus.
+Square Invoices has no monthly fee unless you sign up for the Plus Plan.
 For $20/month, this package offers some basic project management features and a lower per-transaction fee.

 For online invoice payments on the Plus plan, the Square fee is 2.9% + $0.30 per invoice (debit, credit card, or mobile wallet payments) or 3.5% + $0.15 to charge a card stored on file.
 The fee is the same for all cards processed online, and there is no charge for customers who pay invoices via cash or check.
 For customers who want to pay with a credit card in person, you’ll pay the card-present rate of 2.6% + $0.10.

-However, on the free plan, the processing fee for invoiced payments is higher: Square recently raised this fee to 3.3% + $0.30 per invoice.
+However, on the free plan, the processing fee for invoiced payments is higher: 3.3% + $0.30 per invoice.

 The fee for ACH payments is 1% on either plan.